Updated: Jul 25

 [This situation analysis description is part of a full communications plan template.
-Start from the beginning or get the template by submitting your email address to the right.]
+If you don't have the template, then start from the beginning here.]

 Situation Analysis has multiple sections.
 First, an environmental scan should be where you list ongoing changes happening surrounding your organization.
 Next a SOAR analysis will help you list where your organization’s strengths are, and what external opportunities exist for the organization.
 It will also help you express your organizational aspirations and what results need to be seen before those aspirations are achieved.